 One way employers can begin to turn the tide is by grounding every benefits and policy decision they make in empathy.
 This is somewhat of a departure from the past, where flashy perks designed to make the workplace as convenient as possible ruled the day.
 But the circumstances of our changed world, which have led to declining mental health and an undercurrent of uncertainty, demand nothing short of a radical new approach to workplace

 benefits and culture.
-Organizations that are perceived as caring enough to do something about it will be successful in attracting and retaining their workers, and helping them thrive.
+Why is empathy important?
+Because organizations that are perceived as caring enough to do something about it will be successful in attracting and retaining their workers, and helping them thrive.

 Before the pandemic, remote work and flexible schedules had been gaining momentum among employers, but mostly as perks granted only occasionally or on a small scale.
 Most employers couldn’t conceive of implementing them on a larger scale out of concern that productivity and workplace culture would suffer.